Overview: LSU Genomics Core

 meet with Scott to

-discuss the facility’s regulations and how to access restricted portions of the Website.
+discuss the Core’s regulations and how to access restricted portions of the Website.

 Use of the 'self-serve' equipment requires an Advance Reservation, made through the